8none1/octopus_agile_battery_scheduler/README.md

 If you have any facts on this topic, please share (e.g. via a Github issue).
 My solar expert tells me that it'll probably be fine.
 Update: It turns out that the cheapest slots during the night often run consecutively, so in practice choosing the cheapest 30 min slots usually works out to be a contiguous 3 hour block.

+If you need a modbus device to talk to your inverter, checkout the EW11 devices I describe in this repo:  https://github.com/8none1/growatt_sph_nodered
+They've been very reliable for me.